cdk/cdk/README.md

 cdk/$ mvn javadoc:aggregate
 ```

-The documenation is created as a series of .html pages in target/site/apidocs.
+The documentation is created as a series of .html pages in target/site/apidocs.
 If you use firefox, you can read
 the documentation using the following command:

 ```bash